dwavesystems/dwave-ocean-sdk/docs/quantum_research/qpu_reformulating.rst

 Example: Truth-Table Formulation
 --------------------------------

-As shown in the |doc_getting_started|_ guide, you can formulate a QUBO in the following steps:
+As shown in the :ref:`qpu_index_examples_beginner` section, you can formulate a QUBO in the following steps:

 a.
 Tabulate all the problem's possible states in a
     `truth table <https://en.wikipedia.org/wiki/Truth_table>`_.